-Strasburg, Pennsylvania is in the middle of Amish Country and many tourists come to go sightseeing in the area.
+Strasburg, Pennsylvania is in the middle of Amish Country and many tourists visit to go sightseeing in the area.
 The most popular attraction in Strasburg is the Strasburg Rail Road.
-It is the oldest railroad in the United States.
+It is considered the oldest railroad in the United States.

 The second hindrance was when the Philadelphia & Columbia Railroad circumvented Strasburg by nearly 5 miles, leaving the town without a direct transportation connection to the borough of Lancaster.

-The Strasburg Rail Road was founded on June 9, 1832, in an effort to increase the town’s economic prosperity and to give the town a direct connection to the mainline freight service.
+The Strasburg Rail Road was founded on June 9, 1832 in an effort to increase the town’s economic prosperity and to give the town a direct connection to the mainline freight service.
 By 1954, the Strasburg Rail Road had weathered four wars, three depressions, and one government takeover.
 Through it all, the railroad continued to operate on its 4½-mile run to the mainline, despite the rapidly declining condition of its weed-infested rails.

 Through much of the early 1950s, railroad operations were sporadic at best.
 With hauling roughly 200 carloads of freight annually and with annual gross revenue of less than $3,000, the Strasburg Rail Road was the smallest and possibly the poorest railroad in the nation.
 The lack of frequent business, inadequate funds, and insufficient manpower were three reasons why the physical condition of the railroad was so dilapidated.

 During its first century of operation, its significance was small.
 Functioning as a short-line railroad, its main purpose was to connect a rural feed mill with the larger Pennsylvania Railroad.
 Between 1960 and 1991, Strasburg Rail Road’s stockholders acquired 5 steam locomotives.

-Today this oldest railroad in America is still a popular family destination.
+Today this oldest railroad in America, Strasburg Rail Road, is still a popular family destination.
 They offer authentic passenger steam train rides through Amish Country with many different seating options.